Higaner/dlsvm-zh/README.md

-prompt:
+Prompt:

 1: If more people use it, it will definitely follow in Dallas's footsteps.
 Don't use it too harshly.
 Light users are recommended to use it.

-2: script by default: only supports IBM London, only supports IBM London, only supports IBM London, Xray is automatically updated and restarted every day
+2: Script by default: only supports IBM London, only supports IBM London, only supports IBM London, Xray is automatically updated and restarted every day

 3: 2020.1.12 update: the default memory is set from 128M to 256M